llisabere/llisabere.github.io/create-configuration.md

 ## General recepy for creating slab all-atom initial configurations

-This tutorial is done using short peptide of 10 amino acids: WGRGRGRGWY.
+This tutorial is done using short sample peptide: wgr4.
 The main idea is to pack 100 peptides into a box with a density ~400 g/l and create a slab-like topology for gromacs for it.
 The initial density is found to be the highest gromacs accepts, adjust as needed.

 ### Outlook of the process:

-1. Create an initial topology for 1 peptide (here we use tleap from ambertools);
+1. Create an initial topology for 1 peptide (here we use tleap from amber tools) and run 500 ns md;
-2. Run 500 ns gromacs simulation;
-3. Extract 2000 configurations grom the 1 peptide run;
+2. Extract 2000 configurations grom the 1 peptide run;
-4. Randomly pack 100 configurations into a box of given size;
+3. Randomly pack 100 configurations into a box of given size;
-5. Solvate the system;
-6. Add ions to neutralize the peptides;
-7. Run energy minimization;
-8. Run nvt equilibration;
-9. Run npt equilibration;
+4. Solvate, add ions and run energy minimization and equilibration;
-10. Elongate the box into the slab-like gometry;
+5. Elongate the box into the slab-like gometry, repeat step 4 and run md.
-11. Repeat steps 5-9;
-12. Run md production run.

 ### Step by step procedure